The UK’s Environment Agency is warning the public to prepare for a higher risk of flooding due to climate change.

 US researchers have found that using drones instead of truck deliveries could reduce greenhouse gas emissions and energy use.

 The Church of England has marked the start of the Lent festival by challenging Christians to use less plastic during the 40-day period.

 Scandinavia has long been known for its progressive tendencies, and this is particularly true when it comes to recognising climate change’s threats and opportunities.

-Climate Action caught up with Eva Halvarsson, Chief Executive Officer, Second Swedish National Pension Fund (AP2), on scaling up low carbon investment and her participation in the first Sustainable Investment Forum Europe.
+Climate Action caught up with Flavia Micilotta, Executive Director, Eurosif, on scaling up low carbon investment and her participation in the first Sustainable Investment Forum Europe.